 All staff members will undergo safeguarding and child protection training at induction.
 The training will be regularly updated.
-Induction and training provided will be in line with advice from the Wolverhampton Safeguarding Children's Board.
-Upon appointment and starting the new post, new staff, students and volunteers will be issued with an induction pack: Safeguarding Policy, Keeping Children Safe in Education -Part 1, Annex A and Annex B, Whistleblowing Policy, Management of Allegations Policy, Code of Conduct, Acceptable Use of IT Policy, the Positive Behaviour Management policy, our school's children missing education procedures and other relevant safeguarding information, e.g. the name of the Designated Safeguarding Lead and Deputies .
+Induction and training provided will be in line with advice from the Wolverhampton Safeguarding Together.
+Upon appointment and starting the new post, new staff, students and volunteers will be issued with an induction pack, Safeguarding Policy, Keeping Children Safe in Education - Part 1 and Annex C, Whistleblowing Policy, Management of Allegations Policy, Code of Conduct, Acceptable Use of IT Policy, the School's Positive Behaviour Management Policy, Children Missing Education procedures and other relevant safeguarding information, e.g. the name of the Designated Safeguarding Lead and Deputies.
 They will sign to say that they have received it, read and understood it.
 A meeting will be arranged on appointment to clarify and check understanding and to respond to any questions.